Heading

 What if you know what heading level you want to set for the current paragraph?

+Fortunately, Word provides three shortcuts to that effect.
 Specifically, Command+Option+1, 2, or 3 to assign the respective heading styles 1, 2, or 3 in Word for Mac.
+On Windows, the shortcuts are Control+Alt+1, 2, or 3, respectively.

-There are no stock keyboard shortcuts for Heading 4 style or below.
-Of course if you want that, you could always make your own using a macro.
-We’ll talk about how to change styles in general in a macro later.
+I use these occasionally since it’s easier than hunting through my Quick Styles on the ribbon when I know precisely what heading level I want.
+There are no stock keyboard shortcuts for Heading 4 style or below, but if you want that, you could always make your own using a macro.
+We’ll talk about how to change paragraph styles in a macro later.

 That’s it for now.
 Go forth and edit faster!